Clearlingo Editing and Proofreading

 The Edwards family are the Edwardses

-So, using the rules above, to indicate possession, we add an apostrophe to the plural of the last name, but we don't have an extra s, as the rule for plurals states to use only an apostrophe - besides which, it would make it very difficult to pronounce.
+So, using the rule above that says to use only an apostrophe for plural nouns, we add an apostrophe to the plural of the last name but not an extra s – besides which, it would make it very difficult (and silly) to pronounce.

 The Joneses' house